ryw/ryw/README.md

-- 🔭 I’m currently working on CoreDB and Cincinnati Ventures
+- 🔭 I’m currently working on Tembo and Cincinnati Ventures
 - 🌱 I’m currently learning Postgres and Rust
 - 💬 Ask me about starting and running venture-backed startups
 - 📫 How to reach me: [twitter.com/rywalker](https://twitter.com/rywalker)